 - If you have 30 workers in a single pool, then 28 of them can be used to host workloads.

 - If you have 2 workers in a single pool, then 1 can be used to host workloads.

 - If you have 20 workers in a single pool, then 19 can be used to host workloads.

 - If you have 21 workers in a single pool, then still only 19 can be used to host workloads.

 The fault-tolerance aspect is important, but you need to keep it in mind as you scale above certain thresholds.
 If you want to add more capacity going from 20 instances, then go to 22 or higher because 21 doesn't add any more capacity.
 The same is true going above 40, where the next number that adds capacity is 42.

 If you want to delete an App Service Environment, then simply use the Delete action at the top of the App Service Environment blade.
 When you do this, you'll be prompted to enter the name of your App Service Environment to confirm that you really want to do this.
 Note that when you delete an App Service Environment, you delete all of the content within it as well.

-To get started with App Service Environments, see How to create an App Service Environment.
+To get started with App Service Environments, see How to Create an ASEv1 from template.